ivaROS/pyrobot_minimal/README.md

 ### What we do so far

-use `install_base.sh` with sudo escalation to install via apt. use `install_python.sh` to create a local virtual environment (may or may not be critical to next steps). use wstool to get dynamixel dependencies. run catkin build
+use `install_base.sh` with sudo escalation to install via apt. <BR>
+use `install_python.sh` to create a local virtual environment (may or may not be critical to next steps). <BR>
+use wstool to get dynamixel dependencies. <BR>
+run catkin build <BR>
 NOTE:  The current configuration is weird.
-It will fail.  catkin build locobot_control, then locobot_gazebo, then catkin build all. it should work.
+It will fail.  catkin build locobot_control, then locobot_gazebo, then catkin build all. it should work. <BR>

 ### Installing both PyRobot and LoCoBot dependencies